Orlando, Florida In-Flight Catering and Travel TipsOctober 21, 2014 by Stacey Farooqui

 There is no doubt that Orlando has accommodations for every type of budget.
 Be mindful of holidays and peak days for tourism if you plan to book a hotel near any of the theme parks, not only because they may reach capacity but also because they will also have higher rates.
 Since Orlando is such a draw for families, you will notice the city is much more crowded during summer vacation, spring break and other school holidays.
 If you are in need of a quiet night’s sleep before an early morning flight, you may want to avoid budget accommodations or hotels that are geared toward families and large groups.

-If you have any questions about this article or about in-flight catering in Orlando, contact me at email@example.com.
+If you have any questions about inflight catering in Orlando, contact email@example.com.